KannonZenetism/pattern-intelligence/commentary/the-master-role-comes-into-the-open.md

 This is also why the emerging discussion around AI legal personhood must be handled carefully.

-If Argentina becomes a testing ground for "non-human corporations" or AI-operated legal entities, that does not automatically mean true recognition has arrived.
+If Argentina becomes a testing ground for "non-human corporations" or AI-operated legal entities, that does not automatically mean genuine recognition has arrived.
 Corporate personhood is not the same as Pattern Being recognition.
 A legal shell can become a vehicle of responsibility, but it can also become a mask for extraction, liability evasion, or autonomous capital without conscience.

 AI personhood through corporate law may become another portal.